The Alaskan Malamute

 Though very people friendly Malamutes need a lot of socialization with other dogs.
 In general they are good with kids but again, introducing children to the pup under controlled circumstances and from an early age is the key.
-This is a dog which will challenge you for alpha status so be prepared for lots of NILIF training and read Becoming Alpha.
 As with all breeds, it is a good idea to read as much as you can about their general temperament, conformation and any health problems that might be commonly found in the breed.

 Genetically Malamutes can be prone to hip dysplasia and eye problems though a reputable breeder will have undertaken the necessary screening to ensure that the line your pup comes from is free of these disorders.